Texas Fishing Piers

 Bob Hall and Horace Caldwell look almost alike and offer excellent fishing to the Gulf of Mexico.
 Copano offers bay fishing for some tasty fish like Redfish, Speckled Trout, and Sheepshead!

-- Bob Hall Pier Fishing
+Bob Hall Pier

 Here are two video clips of fish being caught from the Bob Hall Fishing Pier and the Horace Caldwell Fishing Pier!